syncthing/docs/specs/bep-v1.rst

 Post-authentication Messages
 ----------------------------

-Every post authentication message is made up of two parts:
+Every post authentication message is prefixed with a message length word.
+It indicates the number of bytes to read for the message that follows.

-- A header length word
-- A **Message** message

 .. code-block:: none